Briefzentrum (Deutsche Post)

 A Briefzentrum (English: Letter center) is a district center for the processing of letters for Deutsche Post.

 History

 Before 1993, there were more than 1,000 centers for the processing of letters.

-With the introduction of the new postal codes in Germany, 83 different district centers were built between 1994 and 1998.
+After the introduction of the new postal codes in Germany, 83 different district centers were built between 1994 and 1998.
 In 2003, Briefzentrum 42 (Wuppertal) was closed.
-Since then, there are only 82 district processing centers.
+After which, there have only been 82 district processing centers.

 Size

 The processing centers are organized by size, which is determined by the number of letters processed daily: